wigo4it/template-webapi-nswag/README.md

 ## Uninstall template
 ```
-dotnet new -u Wigo4It.WebApiNSwagEfTemplate.CSharp
+dotnet new -u WebApiNSwagEfRebusTemplate.CSharp
 ```

 ## Using the template

-Create a folder that reflects the name of your api i.e. MyApi (and your namespace).
+Create a folder that reflects the name of your api i.e. my-api (and your namespace).
 From within the folder execute the following command:

 ```
-dotnet new W4WebApiNSwagEf
+dotnet new W4WebApiNSwagEfRebus
 ```

-MyApi.csproj should now have been created, and the namespace should also reflect MyAPI in the source code files.
+may-api.csproj should now have been created, and the namespace should also reflect my-api in the source code files.

 ### Building Docker Images